Jeff Shibasaki

 • Jeff is a Staff UX Writer at Wellhub and a lifelong storyteller.
 He’s written blogs on wellness, UX writing, UX design, web design, and international cultures.
 He’s also authored three books on Korean and Japanese cultures.
 Japanese Gestures is available on Apple Books.

-• Jeff once ran a web design studio called Bento Sites—named after the Japanese lunchboxes he loved while living in Japan.
+• Jeff once owned a web design studio called Bento Sites—named after the Japanese lunchboxes he loved while living in Japan.
 During the pandemic, he pivoted to UX design and UX writing.
 Two years later, the Interaction Design Foundation (IxDF) ranked his portfolio among the most inspirational UX design portfolios, and the UX Design Institute named it one of the best in the world.

 • Jeff is a Cambridge CELTA-certified English teacher who spent 12 years teaching private, corporate, and government classes across Japan, South Korea, and Thailand.
 His iPad-powered “Wheel of Fortune” and “Who Wants to Be a Millionaire?” review games with multiple projectors were ahead of their time—and a student favorite.